-Type of CE - Choose one from (c) or (d) of the drop-down lists: (c) - list: (d) - list: (c)(1) Limited & Non-Construction Project: If the project qualifies for a (c)(1) CE then no Technical Review is required and the CE Checklist is complete.
-Proceed to NEPA Compliance Certification and Categorical Exclusion Approval .
+Type of CE - Choose one from (c) or (d) of the drop-down lists: (c) - list: (d) - list: If the project qualifies for a (c)(1) or a (c)(9) immediate emergency repair CE then no technical review is required and the CE Checklist is complete.
+Proceed to Certification and Determination and Categorical Exclusion Approval .